Fátima Bezerra: Federal Deputy

 In 2002, Fátima Bezerra ran for the post of federal deputy for Rio Grande do Norte and managed to get elected with the best vote in her state, reaching the sum of 161,875 votes.
 In 2006, she was re-elected with 116,243 votes and, in 2010, with 220,355 votes, the year in which she obtained the fifth best proportional vote in the country, in addition to achieving the largest vote that a deputy has ever received in Rio Grande do Norte.
 During his first term in the Chamber of Deputies, in August 2003, she voted in favor of the proposal for Pension Reform presented by the Government Luiz Inácio Lula da Silva (2003–2007), approved in two rounds in Congress and sent to the Federal Senate.
 In December of the same year, the constitutional amendment that changed the country's pension system was promulgated by the then president of the Senate, José Sarney (PMDB).
 In 2004, Fátima Bezerra served as the head of the Special Commission for the Year of Women, in 2005, she was chosen as chair of the Participatory Legislation Commission and, in March 2006, she became the head of the Permanent Commission for Education, Culture and Sport.
-Still in this last year, she served as the second vice president of the special commission for the PEC that created the Fund for Maintenance and Development of Basic Education and Valorization of Education Professionals (FUNDEB), approved by the National Congress in December.
+Still in this last year, she served as the second vice president of the special commission for the constitutional amendment that created the Fund for Maintenance and Development of Basic Education and Valorization of Education Professionals (FUNDEB), approved by the National Congress in December.
 Already during her last term in the Federal Chamber, in 2011, Fátima Bezerra held the presidency of the Education Commission, in addition to serving on the Special Commission that discussed Bill 8035/10, referring to the 'National Education Plan' responsible for establishment of guidelines for Brazilian education by 2020.

 Senator

 In 2014, she ran for the position of senator for Rio Grande do Norte on the plate that supported Robinson Faria of the PSD for governor.
 Defeating the former governor Wilma de Faria of the PSB, Fátima Bezerra managed to be elected with the sum of 808,055 votes, representing 54.84% of the valid votes.
 In October 2017, Bezerra voted against maintaining the mandate of Senator Aécio Neves, showing himself favorable to the decision of the First Panel of the Supreme Federal Court in the process in which he is accused of corruption and obstruction of justice for requesting two million reais from the entrepreneur Joesley Batista.
 With his election to the state government, his first deputy, Jean-Paul Prates (PT) takes over the mandate.